-Note: If you cannot find the Advanced tab, please enable the advanced mode from WordPress Dashboard > Rank Math > Dashboard.
+Note: If you cannot find the Advanced tab, please enable the Advanced Mode from WordPress Dashboard → Rank Math SEO.

 Once you’ve added a canonical URL, save or update your post or page.
 Google will then re-index the page with the new canonical URL.

 For further ado, see the screenshot below:

 3.3 Use Rank Math’s Instant Indexing

 To use the Instant Indexing: Submit Page option, ensure you’ve enabled the Instant Indexing module in Rank Math.

 On the Posts page, hover over the post you wish to submit and click the Instant Indexing: Submit Page option, as shown below.

 Once the post gets submitted successfully, you’ll see a notice at the top of the page, as shown below.

 In the end, we hope this article helped you learn how to fix the “Duplicate, submitted URL not selected as canonical” status in your Google Search Console and the Index Status report of Rank Math’s analytics.
 If you have any doubts or questions related to this matter, please don’t hesitate to contact our support team.
 We are available 24×7, 365 days a year, and are happy to help you with any issues you might face.